naeimrf/naeimrf/README.md

 #### Hi and welcome to my Github :smiley:

-Here are some ideas to get you started:
+Here are some facts to know me:

 - 🌱 I am interested in data analysis techniques, machine learning and data mining
 - :dart: I’m looking to collaborate on any project related to my interest